MagCh/MagCh/README.md

 ## Hi there 👋
 ### About me:
 I love spending my time learning anything.
 I used to teach french abroad and in France.
 I wanted my pupils giving the best of themselves, so I became a coach :muscle:.
 My latest challenge is to learn how to code websites.
-Nowadays communicate online is as important as raising your voice in real life.
+Nowadays communicating online is as important as raising your voice in real life.
 We all have something to say, a talent to share.
 That's how I want to help.

 <Enter> I'm currently looking for an internship so if you want to tell me about your project, just send me a message and I will reply within 24h. linkedin.com/in/magalie-choiset